• Basilica of Guadalupe

 • Tula Archaeological Zone

-And remember, Understand Mexico is here to help you enjoy the capital.
-If you are looking for an in-depth explanation of a historical, anthropological, artistic or cultural spot in or around Mexico City, we're here for you.
-You can join one of our learning experiences by either scheduling a private tour or joining one of our pre-planned group tours (check our calendar for programmed group activities by clicking on the "calendar" button on the blue ribbon at the top of this page).
+If you are looking for an in-depth explanation of a historical, anthropological, artistic or cultural spot in or around the capital city, we are here for you.
+Consider experiencing one of our learning experiences.
+You can schedule a private tour or join one of our pre-planned group tours (check our calendar for programmed group activities by clicking on the "calendar" button on the blue ribbon at the top of this page).
 If you are a local, you can sign up for our regular newsletter with updates on group activities (click the newsletter link to sign up).
 We hate spam and promise never to share your email with anyone!

 Mexico city tours